-If you suffer from anxiety, depression or another challenge that affects your mental health, CBD can be highly effective in helping you manage the symptoms.
-That’s because in these cases, there’s a chemical imbalance within the body and the brain that CBD can help to neutralize.
+If you suffer from anxiety, depression or another challenge that affects your mental health, CBD may be highly effective in helping you manage the symptoms.
+That’s because in these cases, there’s a chemical imbalance within the body and the brain that CBD may help to neutralize.
 But if you’re not suffering from a chemical imbalance within your body, you may find that the effects of CBD aren’t as noticeable.

 You may have developed a tolerance to CBD.

 As with anything, it is possible to develop a tolerance to CBD over time.
 The more CBD you use, the more your tolerance has the potential to develop.
-If you’re using CBD for the first time, you will generally find that the effects are greater than they will be after using a consistently high amount every day for 5 years.
+If you’re using CBD for the first time, you will generally find that the effects are greater than they will be after using a consistent amount every day for 5 years.
 If you find that you’ve developed a CBD tolerance, we recommend taking a short break from CBD.
 Within a couple of weeks, your body should return to its original state and will react positively to newly introduced CBD.